 The exam of the entire course is composed by two parts:

-2) a written exam consisting of three questions based on the contents of professors Keller and Richards (whose materials are provided during lessons).
+2) a written exam consisting of three questions based on the contents of Professor Keller (whose materials are provided during lessons).

 Students that decide not to do the assignment can do the exam as non-attending students.

 The exam will be written and based on course texts.
 The test will be composed by 3 open-ended questions.